14 years on from the assassination of the former Lebanese Prime Minister, Rafik Hariri, and Lebanon still remembers him every day.

 #18 Hariri’s second term ended on 20th October 2004 when he resigned from his Prime Ministerial post.

-#19 In 2004, Rafic Hariri was awarded the Habitat Scroll of Honor by the UN for his contributions in International Relations.
+#19 In 2004, Rafic Hariri was awarded the Habitat Scroll of Honor by the UN for his contributions to International Relations.

 #20 Hariri was assassinated on 14 February 2005 while driving past the St. George Hotel in Beirut.